Schloss Höhenried: Extravagances

 The wedding announcement of Wilhelmina Busch (1884–1952) and her first husband August Eduard Scharrer (1880–1932) in the Richmond Times-Dispatch on 4 March 1906.
 Wilhelmina Busch was the aunt of August A. Busch.

 Wilhelmina Busch exerted considerable influence on the construction.
-The architect originally intended to build the castle parallel to the lakeshore.
-The foundations were already completed.
-Wilhelmina Busch reversed everything and had the castle oriented to the south.
+The architect had originally intended to build the castle parallel to the lakeshore and the foundations had already been completed.
+Wilhelmina Busch reversed these plans and had the castle oriented to the south.
 She also insisted on using Czech copper for the roofs.
 The Grünthaler copper is known for its beautiful and rapid oxidation.
 However, due to the 1937 German decree, this war-critical material was neither allowed to be used for private buildings nor imported by private individuals from abroad.
 With a special permit from Hermann Göring, Wilhelmina Busch was allowed to import the copper via England.
 Hermann Göring's condition: He wanted half of the ordered copper for the construction of his hunting lodge, Carinhall.

 Interiors

+The Kaminzimmer at Schloss Höhenried, located between the double-height entrance hall and the arched French doors opening onto the garden.

 The centuries-old oak avenue leads to the entrance of Schloss Höhenried.
-Through the vestibule and the adjoining large entrance hall with its staircase, one reaches the former state rooms on the ground floor.
-The focal point is the living room, which occupies the center of the garden front and terrace.
+Through the vestibule and the adjoining large double-height entrance hall with its grand staircase, one reaches the former state rooms on the ground floor.
+The focal point is the Kaminzimmer (drawing room), which occupies the center of the garden front and terrace.
 To the sides are the dining room, the parlour and the study.
 The former private rooms are on the upper floor and the servants' rooms were in the attic.
-In the vaulted basement, in addition to the large kitchen and a storeroom, there were also rooms used for entertainment, including a bowling alley.
+In the vaulted basement, besides the large kitchen and a storeroom, there were also rooms used for entertainment, including a bowling alley and the Rittersaal (Knights' Hall), the only room that still retains its original furnishings from the time of Wilhelmina Busch.

 Wilhelmina Busch had the castle furnished with numerous historical architectural elements as well as antiques and works of art that she had purchased on her many travels.
 These include an Italian entrance portal from the 17th century, numerous antique fireplaces and a Byzantine chapel from Corfu.

-War years in Switzerland
+Schloss Höhenried in the service of the Swiss Confederation

 The Grand Hotel Dolder.
 Wilhelmina Busch's residence in Zurich.

 As the US entry into the war became increasingly likely, Wilhelmina Busch began preparing to move to Switzerland.
 Before her departure in 1941, however, she divorced her husband, Carl Borchard, from whom she had been separated for some time.
 She initially lived in Lugano.
 When her widowed sister Clara von Gontard (1876–1959) moved to Zurich, she also moved there and lived at the Grand Hotel Dolder.
 However, she kept her German passport and returned to Schloss Höhenried several times during the war.
 During her absence, she entrusted her maid, Anna Hartwich, with the supervision of the estate.